Wolverine971/9takes/src/blog/people/celebrities/Kourtney-Kardashian.md

 > **Disclaimer** This analysis of Kourtney Kardashian's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Kourtney.

-<p class="firstLetter">You've seen her on TV, in the tabloids, and across social media platforms. <a class="external-link" target="_blank" rel="noopener" href="https://en.wikipedia.org/wiki/Kourtney_Kardashian">Kourtney Kardashian</a>, the oldest sibling in the Kardashian-Jenner clan, is more than a reality TV star.
+<p class="firstLetter">You've seen her on TV, in the tabloids, and across social media platforms.
+Kourtney Kardashian, the oldest sibling in the Kardashian-Jenner clan, is more than a reality TV star.
 Today, we dive deeper into Kourtney's persona, suggesting her as an illustrative example of Enneagram Type 1 - The Perfectionist.</p>

 <details>
 <summary class="accordion">TL;DR: Why Kourtney Kardashian is an Enneagram type 1</summary>